 Learn more

-Frequently asked questions about advice-only financial planning
+Frequently asked questions about Advice-Only™ financial planning

 Not necessarily.
 Flat-fee and fee-only describe how an advisor is paid.
+Advice-Only™ describes whether recommendations are structurally separated from implementation incentives (such as investment management, product revenue, or referral incentives).

 Why do definitions matter if the advisor says they “don’t sell products”?

-from what you do after the plan.
-The safest models make those incentives difficult to attach to the planning work.
+Because conflicts aren’t only about commissions.
+The key question is whether the advisor benefits—directly or indirectly— from what you do after the plan.
+The safest models make it difficult to attach those incentives to the planning work.